tamus-cyber/cyber.tamus.edu/docs/policy/guidelines/prohibited-technology/faq.md

 </details>

 <details>
-	<summary>I’m an employee of the university using my personal cell phone to text or call my coworkers about non-confidential work-related items.
+	<summary>I’m an employee using my personal cell phone to text or call my coworkers about non-confidential work-related items.
 Is this allowed?</summary>

-	Yes, you are allowed to use your personal device to call or text your coworkers to conduct university business if you are not transmitting sensitive or confidential information.
+	Yes, you are allowed to use your personal device to call or text your coworkers to conduct state business if you are not transmitting sensitive or confidential information.
 </details>

 <details>